pegasus-isi/pegasus/doc/sphinx/api-reference.rst

       install.packages("/path/to/source/package.tar.gz", repo=NULL)

    The source package can be obtained using ``pegasus-config --r`` or from the `Pegasus' downloads <http://pegasus.isi.edu/downloads>`__ page.

 The R API is well documented using
-`Roxygen <http://http://roxygen.org>`__.
-In an R environment, it can be accessed using ``help(package=dax3)``.
-A `PDF manual <r/dax3-manual.pdf>`__ is also available.
+`Roxygen2 <https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html>`__.
+In an R environment, it can be accessed using ``help(package=pegasus)``.
+A `PDF manual <r/pegasus-manual.pdf>`__ is also available.

-The steps involved in creating a DAX using the API are
+The steps involved in creating an abstrace workflow using the API include:

-1. Create a new *ADAG* object
+1. Create a new *Workflow* object

 2. Add any metadata attributes associated with the whole workflow.

-3. Add any Workflow notification elements.
+3. Add any workflow notification elements.

 4. Create *File* objects as necessary.
-You can augment the files with physical information, if you want to include them into your DAX.
+You can augment the files with physical information, if you want to include them into your workflow.
     Otherwise, the physical information is determined from the replica catalog.

-5. (Optional) Create *Executable* objects, if you want to include your transformation catalog into your DAX.
+5. (Optional) Create *Executable* objects, if you want to include your transformation catalog into your workflow.
 Otherwise, the translation of a job/task into executable location happens with the transformation catalog.

 6. Create a new *Job* object.

-7. Add arguments, files, profiles, notifications and other information to the *Job* object
+7. Add arguments, files, profiles, notifications, and other information to the *Job* object.

-8. Add the job object to the *ADAG* object
+8. Add the job object to the *Workflow* object.

-9. Repeat step 4-6 as necessary.
+9. Repeat steps 4-6 as necessary.

-10. Add all dependencies to the *ADAG* object.
+10. Add all dependencies to the *Workflow* object.

-11. Call the ``WriteXML()`` method on the *ADAG* object to render the XML DAX file.
+11. Call the ``WriteYAML()`` method on the *Workflow* object to render the YAML workflow file.

-An example R code that generates the diamond dax show previously is listed below.
+An example R code that generates the diamond workflow show previously is listed below.
 A workflow example code can be found in the Pegasus distribution in the ``examples/grid-blackdiamond-r`` directory as ``blackdiamond.R``: